schpet/sloth-draw/README.md

 # TODO

+  - use line paths instead of circle arcs perhaps
   - graceful degredation for input type range
   - deal with loading more sloth brushes better
   - better solution than crazy bash script for images idk